one-among-us/data/people/yumao/page.en.md

 "Cat will stay alive, to remember that girl I used to loved."
 This is what Neko always uses to encourage herself.

-In Zhihu question[What are your thoughts about ZhiHu user @yu-zhang-31-35 ?](https://www.zhihu.com/question/284818437), many friends wrote their memories of yumao, and expressed their sandness and regret of the death of her.
+In Zhihu question [What are your thoughts about ZhiHu user @yu-zhang-31-35 ?](https://www.zhihu.com/question/284818437), many friends wrote their memories of yumao, and expressed their sandness and regret of the death of her.

 Good night, yumao, wish you can be a girl and live happily.